echosa/echosa.github.io/_posts/2009-08-18-lets-tag-and-load.md

 What happens here is that when I switch buffers or open files, load-tags looks to see if the directory of the buffer/file is one of the directories in "tag-list".
 If so, it loads the appropriate tags file, overwriting the previously loaded one so you don't waste resources.

-Ok.
+OK.
 You've got your tags file.
 You've got your directories and projects all set up in your .emacs file.
 You've loaded a file and the tags were automatically loaded.
 Now what?

 The two main uses I get from tags are completion and reference.
 For this, Emacs actually has two built-in commands: "complete-tag" and "find-tag".
 I bind these to keys: